open-web3-stack/guardian/README.md

 guardian --config=./config.yaml
 ```

-`guardian` will start monitoring and will execute script `do_something.sh` when there's a balance change.
+`guardian` will start monitoring and will execute script `do_something` when there's a balance change.
 The script can read the data from `stdin`.

 **Running current example**

 ```
-git clone git@github.com:open-web3-stack/guardian.git && cd guardian && yarn && yarn run.example
+git clone git@github.com:open-web3-stack/guardian.git && cd guardian && yarn && yarn run example
 ```